 So that’s it, my formula…It’s not a 100 percent solid but it gives me an idea of how much fabric to buy or use while sewing.

 Got your own ideas that work for you? please share on the comment box.

-Before I breeze out, let me quickly remind you guys that Registration for TheQEffectz 2018 March-June session begins officially tomorrow.
+Before I breeze out, let me quickly remind you guys that Registration for TheQEffectz 2018 August-December session is in progress

 It promises to be nothing you’ve experienced before.

 For those that do not know which class they fit in, we have that sorted out for you.
 Just simply visit here and take our skill assessment quiz, submit and your class will be decided for you.

 Also make sure you check out our registration process here and don’t forget that you can pay via either Paypal(for international prospective students only), Bank cards, Bank transfer or even Mobile recharge cards(For local prospective students only).
 See the various payments method we have available here.